Jorge Soler Player Props: Marlins vs. Royals

 Royals Pitching Rankings

-- The Royals have the 27th-ranked team ERA across all league pitching staffs (4.98).
+- The Royals' 5.04 team ERA ranks 28th among all MLB pitching staffs.

-- Royals pitchers combine to allow 65 total home runs at a rate of 1.1 per game (to rank 14th in the league).
+- Royals pitchers combine to surrender 66 total home runs at a clip of 1.1 per game (to rank 14th in the league).

-- The Royals will send Hernandez (0-3) out for his third start of the season.

-- In his last time out -- out of the bullpen on Saturday -- the righty tossed a third of an inning against the Colorado Rockies, allowing four earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.